 Riksbyggen’s sauna Solar Egg has been on a tour and become globally famous.
 The sauna was created by the artist duo Bigert & Bergström and exhibited for the first time in spring-winter 2017 at Luossavara ski resort in Kiruna.
-After that, the Solar Egg has been to Björkliden, Paris, Stockholm, Copenhagen and Minnesota (USA) – just to mention a few places.
+After that, the Solar Egg has been to Björkliden (in the Kiruna moluntains), Paris, Stockholm, Copenhagen and Minnesota (USA) – just to mention a few places.
 Now it’s back home in Swedish Lapland: at ICEHOTEL in Jukkasjärvi.

 A global success